brandonwisnicki/brandonwisnicki/README.md

 🖥️ I'm currently a Second-Year studying Computer Science at the University of Pennsylvania.
 I'm interested in computer graphics, blockchain, & security.

-🧭 I am currently working on [Ontern](https://www.ontern.com), where I have the pleasure of leading the company's technical vision and development of our SaaS platform.
+🧭 I am currently working on [Ontern](https://www.ontern.com), leading the company's technical vision and development of our SaaS platform.

 ☀️ If I'm not programming, you'll find me playing with my dog Buffy🐶, jamming to Billy Joel, or getting incredibly sunburnt on a Florida beach.
 Preferably all 3 at once.